empty916/natur/doc/README.en.md

 const action2 = async () => await new Promise(res => res(2333));
 ```

-- fillObjectRestDataMiddleware: Automatically fill the child state of the child elements that are not returned by other actions, only valid when the state is an object
+- fillObjectRestDataMiddleware: Incremental state update / overwrite update, only valid when state is an object
 ```typescript

 const state = {a: 1, b:2};